donovandcastaneda/discord-bot/README.md

 !nextstream - displays information about the next scheduled stream

-!uptime - displays the current uptime of the stream

 !game - displays the current game being played

 !title - displays the current stream title